hortusfox/hortusfox.github.io/themes.md

 To test your theme, just copy it to a local test workspace to `/public/themes`.
 When you are ready to ship your theme, compress it to a ZIP file and you can then install this ZIP file on a HortusFox workspace.

+### Contributing themes

+If you have made a theme you want to share, please create a PR in the associated <a href="https://github.com/danielbrendel/hortusfox-themes">repository</a>.
+Approved themes will also be included as a download on the official HortusFox homepage.

 <p><hr/></p>

 [Go back](index.md)